-Welcome Soiree at the Bascom featuring "FreeWheeling – the Allure of the Automobile in Contemporary Art" in the Bunzl Gallery and "Influence of WWII on Automobile Design" presentation by Bill Warner with cocktails and light appetizers on the Terrace.
+Welcome Soiree at the Bascom featuring "FreeWheeling – the Allure of the Automobile in Contemporary Art" in the Bunzl Gallery and "Evolution of Post War American Automobile Design" presentation by Bill Warner with cocktails and light appetizers on the Terrace.

 Hosted at Highlands’ Bascom Center for the Visual Arts, featuring food, beverages, and a special presentation by a renowned automotive expert.
 Also included is the opportunity to experience FreeWheeling: The Allure of the Automobile in Contemporary Art.